 Blockchain has many advantages to drive the RegTech revolution: decentralization, increased translucency, brisk and more cost-effective processing, and enhanced security through cryptography.
 Financial regulators and service providers are looking for the best cost-effective solution to help financial institutions comply with the rules.
 AML experts can take their automation further with blockchain technology. İt is disrupting traditional ways of doing business thanks to its cost-effectiveness and many other advantages mentioned above.

 1. Anti Money Laundering (AML) and Know Your Customers (KYC)

 Financial institutions must collect customer data before conducting business as part of their AML and KYC compliance processes.
 Data must be verified and kept up to date.
 In addition, manual operations are time-consuming and costly.

-Current KYC systems often rely on a third-party verification of user identity, which introduces another risk.
-With a blockchain-based system, the data received can be compared with current data, and smart contracts can be executed automatically and verified in near real-time.
+Current KYC systems often rely on third-party verification of user identity, which introduces another risk.
+With a blockchain-based system, the data received can be compared with current data, and smart contracts can be executed automatically and verified in near real time.
 It also helps authenticate people with political influence through blockchain, biometric analytics, and social media analytics.

 2. Transaction Monitoring and Screening

 The ability to monitor and scan customers' transactions offered by regtech providers has become beneficial for fintechs.
 Rule sets are created to catch possible financial crimes, and then they are run in real-time to alert the compliance team to find any suspicious activity or red flags.

 Considering the increasing use of virtual currencies, blockchain can be used to increase the speed and security of automated transaction monitoring in virtual currency use cases.
 Blockchain offers better trace traceability, and faster analysis can be achieved.